HOW TO VISIT VLKOLINEC – A UNESCO SITE IN SLOVAKIA

 WHAT TO BUY

-There is a gift shop offering souvenirs, handmade gifts, artwork, and drawings as well as some seasonal kiosks with local honey, wax and bee products.
+Vlkolinec has its own gift shop with souvenirs, handmade gifts, artwork, and drawings as well as some seasonal kiosks with local honey, wax and bee products.

 WHERE TO STAY IN AND AROUND VLKOLINEC